Skip to Content

 Negative Punishmentremovepleasantdeter undesired

-Often times, decreasing an undesired behavior can also be achieved by increasing another desired behavior.
+Oftentimes, decreasing an undesired behavior can also be achieved by increasing another desired behavior.

-For example, both punishing for being late for school and rewarding for being on time can incentivize a child to be on time.
+For example, punishing for being late for school and rewarding for being on time can both incentivize a child to be on time.

-Because of the negative side effects of punishment (in the traditional sense, i.e. introducing unpleasant stimulus), parents should practice positive parenting.
+Because of the negative side effects of punishment (in the traditional sense, i.e., introducing unpleasant stimulus), parents should practice positive parenting.

 Schedules of Reinforcement

 Reinforcement and punishment are usually applied more than once to establish a new behavior.
-When and how stimuli are applied are called schedules of reinforcement2.

 There are 4 types of simple schedules: